hyungkwonko/hyungkwonko.github.io/_posts/2019-01-30-operating-system-berkeley.md

     - e.g. on UNIX, code starts at 0, stack starts at ($$2^{31} - 1$$)
     - with 1K pages, need 4 million page table entries
   - what if table really big?
-    - not all pages used all the time $$\Rightarrow$$ would be nice to have working set of page table in memory
+    - not all pages used all the time $$\rightarrow$$ would be nice to have working set of page table in memory